 I’m the urban spaceman, baby; here comes the twist:

 I don’t exist.

-Thanks to John Baez, Ben Blum-Smith, Veit Elser, Sandi Gubin, Keith Lynch, Kerry Mitchell, Ken Ono, Ben Orlin, and Evan Romer.
+Thanks to John Baez, Peter Blauner, Ben Blum-Smith, Veit Elser, Sandi Gubin, Keith Lynch, Kerry Mitchell, Ken Ono, Ben Orlin, and Evan Romer.

 Next time: Flip your students, flip yourself.

 #1.
 “Children of Time”, Star Trek: Deep Space Nine.

 #2.
 It’d be even more in keeping with the original to phrase the result positively: “Given any finite list of primes, there’s a prime not on the list”.
 For a faithful rendering of Euclid’s proof into English, see David Joyce’s translation.

 #3.
 Just last week my twelve-year-old warmed my heart by asking “When an odd and an even number are next to each other, can they ever have a common factor?”
 The answer is no, for a simple reason: Whenever d is a common factor of two numbers, it’s also a factor of their difference, so any prime that divided both N and N+1 would have to divide (N+1) − 1 = 1, which is impossible.

 #4.
 Say for instance that your list consists of the primes 2, 3, 5, and 7.
 Then N is 2×3×5×7=210 and N+1 is 211, a prime you missed.
 Or, say your list consists of the primes 2, 11, and 17.
 Then N is 2×11×17=374 and N+1 is 375, which is a product of 3’s and 5’s, both primes missing from your list.